OSDC-Code-Maven/OSDC-Code-Maven.github.io/docs/projects.md

 # Projects

-This is the list of projects by myself (Gabor Szabo).
+List of projects by members of the community that are explicitly supported via the [community chat](https://osdc.zulipchat.com/) server.
 See also the generic list of [Open Source projects](/os-projects) and how to find one for yourself to contribute to.

 There are projects in several programming languages.
 Most need help with UI/UX.
 Some don't need knowledge in any programming language.